antvis/G6/docs/api/Behavior.en.md

 By default, Behavior has three callbacks: `shouldBegin`, `shouldUpdate`, and `shouldEnd`, representing the beginning of the behavior, whether to update the items, the ending of the behavior respectively.
 If they return `false`, the default behavior will be prevented.

+This document is going to introduce how to customize a behavior.
+The infomation about the built-in behaviors can be found in the [Built-in Behaviors](/en/docs/manual/middle/states/defaultBehavior).

 ## Usage

 ```javascript